Search

 As women approach menopause, hormonal fluctuations can become more unpredictable, triggering more frequent and severe migraines.
 For some women, migraines may improve after menopause, while for others, they continue.
 Hormone replacement therapy (HRT) can help manage menopause-related migraines, though it may also trigger headaches in some cases.

 Treating hormone-related migraines often involves a combination of lifestyle changes, medications, and, in some cases, hormone therapy.
-The treatment plan that works best will depend on your migraine frequency, severity, and individual health needs.
+The best treatment plan will depend on your migraine frequency, severity, and individual health needs.

 Lifestyle Modifications